Overview Overview

 4. Portugal offers a high quality of life, including modern business and medical facilities, shopping, natural beauty, sports, cultural events, and a warm climate.

-5. There is no age restriction, interview (for residency), minimum education requirement, management or business experience requirement, strict net worth, or source of funds requirement.
+5. There is no age restriction, interview, minimum education requirement, management or business experience requirement, strict net worth, or source of funds requirement.

 6. There is no language requirement (although basic Portuguese language will be required to obtain citizenship).